rguske/rguske.github.io/post/vsphere-with-tanzu-supervisor-services-part-iii-lifecycle-management-of-supervisor-services/index.md

 ## Lifecycle Management Operations

-Before I start with the first topic, the **reconfiguraiton** of an already existing Supervisor Service, I will briefly touch on **DON'TS** based on an experience I just recently made with my existing Registry Service (Harbor).
+Before I start with the first topic, the **reconfiguration** of an already existing Supervisor Service, I will briefly touch on **DON'TS** based on an experience I just recently made with my existing Registry Service (Harbor).
 Installation covered in part I [HERE](https://rguske.github.io/post/vsphere-with-tanzu-supervisor-services-part-i-introduction-and-how-to/#add-new-service---harbor).

 {{< admonition note "Only for vSphere 8" true >}}
 The Registry Service - Harbor is only supported with vSphere 8.
 Check the [compatibility matrix](https://github.com/vsphere-tmm/Supervisor-Services#supervisor-services-catalog).